dotwallet/touchstone/README.md

 ### mapi support
-- this version of code only support mapi provided by mempool, you can easily replace it by any provider. just implement `MapiClientAdaptor` in `mapi/mapi_client.go`,and modify code in `main.go`
+- This version of code only support mapi provided by mempool, you can easily replace it by any provider.
+Just implement `MapiClientAdaptor` in `mapi/mapi_client.go`,and modify code in `main.go`
 ```golang
 	mapiClient, err := mapi.NewMempoolMapiClient(config.MempoolHost, config.MempoolPkiMnemonic, config.MempoolPkiMnemonicPassword)
 ```

-for now ,touchstone relay on mapi to verify transaction.In the future,we may access bitcoin p2p network
+For now ,touchstone relay on mapi to verify transaction.In the future, we may access bitcoin p2p network

-## <span id="apimethod">api method</span>
+## <span id="apimethod">Api Method</span>

 - [sendrawtransaction](#sendrawtransaction)